khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 #### Color in stacked and grouped charts

-When utilizing stacked and grouped charts, consider using color as an additional indicator that items in different groups are related.
+When utilizing stacked and grouped charts, you may choose not to follow the standard [color sequencing patterns](https://design.gitlab.com/data-visualization/color#color-sequence) when doing so provides an extra indicator that items in different groups are related.
 In addition, graded transparency may help to highlight differences in stacked variables while still differentiating stacks from groups in your chart.

 Specific colors may be used when values in a chart have certain colors associated with them in the product; for example, merge request state or vulnerability status.
 Specific colors should, however, be used sparingly in favor of following the more general [color](/data-visualization/color) guidelines for data visualizations.